pauloDiego-sudo/pauloDiego-sudo/README.md

 Student of Computer Engineering at the Federal Institute of Science and Technology of Ceará (IFCE), Technician in Computer Networks graduated on IFCE, focused on Software Development, and related fields.

-- 🔭 I’m currently working on a mobile app for Urban Mobility.
+- 🔭 I’m currently working on a firmware project.
-- 🌱 I’m currently learning Elixir.
+- 🌱 I’m currently learning Esp-idf.
 - 💬 Ask me about Mathematics, Competitive Programming and Algorithms.

 ## My Github Stats: